 Draft Objective Detailed Assessment Criteria - To what extent will the RBMPs and POMs: SEA Topics Objective S1 To maintain and improve where possible the quality of estuarine waters.
 (From: DCENR) Reduce the impacts from point source pollution, diffuse source pollution, abstraction and flow regulation and morphological alterations?
-Water Objective S2 Prevent deterioration of the status Prevent deterioration of water bodies from point source and diffuse pollution?
-Water of water bodies with regard to quality.
-(From: DCENR) Prevent deterioration of water bodies from morphological alterations?
-Maintain fish passage at all times, including eels?
+Water Objective S2 Prevent deterioration of the status of water bodies with regard to Prevent deterioration of water bodies from point source and diffuse pollution?
+Prevent deterioration of water bodies from Water quality.
+(From: DCENR) morphological alterations?Maintain fish passage at all times, including eels?
 Objective S3 Protect salmonid waters as designated under the Freshwater Fish Directive?
 Prevent deterioration of the status of water bodies with regard to quantity.
-(From: DCENR) egard to Ensure sustainable levels of abstraction from Water , Promote efficient use of water?
+(From: DCENR) Ensure sustainable levels of abstraction from surface and ground water?
+Water Promote efficient use of water?
 Ensure flow regulation is appropriate?
 Objective S4 Protect sustainability of the rural and urban communities on a commercially/socially viable basis in tandem with achieving WFD objectives.
-(From: DCENR) Maintain the service to local communities of fishing harbour and commercial port activities?
-Population/ Material Assets
+(From: DCENR) Maintain the service to local communities of fishing harbour and commercial port activities? g WFD